Un-Chosen

 Preconceived notions reaffirming the space

-Rejecting opposites, our horrors making their way
+Rejecting opposites, our horrors making way

-While the algorithms feed us every night
+While algorithms feed us night & day

 The lack of opposites amplifying the space

-Inherently more offended, the embodiment of hate.
+Inherently more offended, the embodiment of hate

-NPC Living,
+NPC Living

-A place where Hail self centred, all self serving, pretentious dreamers stay.
+A place where Hail self centred, all self serving, pretentious dreamers stay

 I deserve my own documentary

-An article detailing my artistic calling.
+An article detailing my artistic calling

-I'm a legend i deserve world’s attention.
+I'm a legend

-Look up-to me, as I proudly present my presentable virtue.
+as I proudly present my presentable virtue

-A Multifaceted, versatile Artist.
+A Multifaceted, versatile Artist. writer, composer

-Writer, composer, phenomenal storyteller, I understand world, a pseudo philosopher.
+phenomenal storyteller, a pseudo philosopher

-A performative activist.
-Preaching wisdom whilst being trapped in the cage of acknowledgment.
+trapped in the cage of acknowledgment

 Chorus:

-Who Am I beneath all this pride?
+Who Am I beneath all this pride

-Just a shadow lost in the light?
+Just a shadow lost in the light

-Beneath all this noise a truth hides,
+Beneath all this noise a truth hides

-In the mirror, who Am I?
+In the mirror, who Am I

 Can you admit, Admit it!
 (Who am I)